khrona/awesomium-net-wiki/getting-started/setting-up-on-windows.md

 2. Make sure your project targets either **.NET 4 Framework Client Profile** or the full **.NET Framework 4**.
 3. Make sure the target platform of your project is **x86**.

-Depending on the technology you use, in addition the aforementioned steps, follow the steps bellow.
+Depending on the technology you use, in addition to the aforementioned steps, follow the steps bellow.

 #### Windowless Applications